 When I was on the lookout for a new credit card, I had a few general requirements: no annual fee, great cash back, low maintenance and, if possible, a big welcome bonus.
-I was also interested in a card that rewarded spending on groceries and dining, since those categories make up a pretty big chunk of my credit card spending.
+I was also interested in a card that rewarded spending on dining, since those categories make up a pretty big chunk of my credit card spending.
 The Chase Freedom Unlimited easily met all of these requirements.

 No annual fee

 The Freedom Unlimited doesn’t have quite as many flashy perks as some of its sister cards, like the Chase Sapphire Preferred® Card or Chase Sapphire Reserve®.
 However, those cards also come with annual fees.
 Since I wasn’t looking for a luxury credit card (or its hefty price tag), the Freedom Unlimited’s mix of value and affordability was just right for my budget.

 Great cash back rates

 Some people get a lot of satisfaction out of maximizing their rewards, points and miles and researching the best possible spending categories and redemption options.
 I prefer the ease of a straightforward and low-maintenance cash back card.
 With no big travel plans on the horizon and no interest in all the bells and whistles that come with more expensive cards, the Freedom Unlimited is just right to cover all of my day-to-day spending.